This 6-minute interview, recorded May 18, 2021, provides a good capsule summary of what Sheep Dreamzzz is all about.

 Some people think of helping as giving things to people.
 While we sometimes pay for medical care and we feed a group of senior citizens each week, what works best to change one’s circumstances is the ability to work and provide for one’s family.
 In this way people also gain dignity, self-determination, and pride (the good kind!).
 Every woman who knits for us depends on her income from making baby blankets.

-Nicaragua is a country with almost no jobs, poor healthcare, and a terrible economy (now made worse by the COVID-19 situation), so those who have a way to just get by are doing relatively well.
+Nicaragua is a country with almost no jobs, poor healthcare, and a terrible economy (now made worse by the COVID-19 situation).
 Our knitters have the steadiest income in town, and we are highly committed to them.
 We have always paid them as much as possible.

 Are You “Fair Trade”?

 We believe that we adhere to all 9 principles of the Fair Trade Federation.
 In fact, we have been a bit too fair to be able to sell through the many retailers who source fair trade items.
 Why?
 Because we have paid our knitters too much to allow much sharing with retailers (one “Fair Trade” outfit wanted 60-80% profit margin on anything they would resell – more than what the knitters receive for a week of hard work!).

 We are open to applying for Fair Trade Federation certification, but it costs money to do so ($85 plus $250+ per year), so we want to be sure it will result in more sales and thus help more people (again, we believe that we already “walk the walk” in this area).
 If someone wants to fund this, we will make it happen immediately and your assistance would be a tax-deductible donation.